Club: SC Bastia | Opening: 1932 | Capacity: 16,480 seats

 Address: Stade Armand Cesari, 20600 Furiani

 If tickets remain available, these can also be bought on the gate on the day of the match.
-Bastia only sells out the occasional high-profile match.
+Bastia don’t typically sell out.